 Stir lemon juice and rum into the sour cherry jam.
 If using frozen cherries, make sure they are thawed completely and have been drained in a sieve.
 You might even consider blotting them dry with a paper towel.

 Once the dough has doubled in size, knead quickly for a minute (overnight proves don't should NOT be kneaded again )

 Roll out the dough into a large rectangle about ¼-inch thick.

 Spread your poppy seed felling onto the dough, leaving a 1,5 cm seam on the edges.
 Sprinkle cherries on top of the poppy seed filling or, if using jam, top filling with dollops of sour cherry jam using a tsp.

 Roll the dough up like you would for cinnamon rolls, from one long end to the other long end.

-Using a knife, dough cutter, or bench scrape, cut down the center of the roll leaving 1½ to 2-inches in tact on one end.
+Using a knife, dough cutter, or bench scraper, cut down the center of the roll leaving 1½ to 2-inches intact on one end.

 Twist the two cut pieces one over the other until the ends meet.